gzahl/OpenWordClock/Readme.md

 The logic board is based around the ATMega328P and in essence a custom Arduino Nano.
 For the clock, I added a DS3231 real time clock.
 The electronics are completed by buttons for control and a photodiode for ambient brightness measurements.

+#### Source code
+The whole logic for the clock is written in Arduino flavoured C++.
+I use standard available libraries for the LEDs (Adafruit Neopixels) and for the real time clock (DS3231).
+Controls are handled via interrupts where I additionally use PinChangeInterrupts.
+If you build the clock yourself, you have to source your own licensed copy to these libraries.

+For development, I used various different text editors, but for compilation and uploading, I use the Arduino IDE, that provides an easy to use and convinient interface.

+#### Face plate
+Like with any other clock, the face plate is the most important part of a clock.
+While developing the project, I tried two different approaches to build by faceplate for different surface finishings.
+Both approaches in the way the diffusor is applied.

+First, for high quality single color glossy finishes or for custom prints, I use a foil stencil on a polystyrene plate.
+The foil is printed and cut on commercial large scale foil plotters.
+After removing all letters, the foil is transferred to a translucent polystyrene plate.

+For metal or wood surfaces, I opted to laser cut material of the desired surface finish.
+As a diffusor, I use thinner polystyrene sheets glued behind the letter stencils.

 ## Contributors
 The electrical and mechanical design, C++ and python code, and features have mainly been developped by me, Jacob Nürnberg.
 Thanks go to various colleages for the numerous discussions on implementation details and support with 3D-printed pards, electrical components and implementation specific questions.